DMTN-234

 OpenID Connect authentication#

 Some Science Platform deployments run third-party services (Chronograf, for example) that themselves want to do OpenID Connect authentication of the user.
 To support those services, the authentication service of the Science Platform is also an OpenID Connect provider.
-Such services can then point to the authentication service as the authentication provider, and those authentications will use the same source of identity as other authentications to the Science Platform.
+Such services can therefore point to the authentication service as the authentication provider, and those authentications will use the same source of identity as other authentications to the Science Platform.
 (This authentication is independent of any use of OpenID Connect by the authentication service to a federated or local identity provider external to the Science Platform, although the two authentications will be chained together when needed.)

 IDACs may also wish to rely on the USDAC for user authentication and data rights verification.
 In this mode, they would act as OpenID Connect clients of the USDAC.